HOW ARE IMPLANTS REMOVED?

 Scarring

-Scarring is a natural part of the body’s healing process.
-When the skin is injured, whether through surgery or trauma, the body responds by forming new collagen fibres to repair the damage.
-This process can result in the formation of a scar, which is a visible mark on the skin that differs in texture and colour from the surrounding tissue.
+Scarring is a normal part of the body’s healing process.
+When the skin is cut or injured, the body forms new collagen fibres to repair the area.
+This healing response creates a scar, which may differ in colour and texture from the surrounding skin.

 Infection

-Patients also play a crucial role in minimizing the risk of infection.
-Following the surgeon’s aftercare instructions is of utmost importance.
-This may include keeping the surgical site clean and dry, avoiding certain activities or behaviours that could increase the risk of infection, and promptly reporting any signs of infection, such as redness, swelling, or discharge.
+Patients also play an important role in their recovery.
+Following post-operative instructions-such as keeping the surgical site clean and dry, avoiding activities that could interfere with healing, and promptly reporting any signs of infection (for example redness, swelling, pain, or discharge)-can assist in reducing the chance of complications.

 Pain